hyber1z0r/react-router-hash-link-offset/README.md

 // Use it just like a RRv4 link (to can be a string or an object, see RRv4 api for details):
 <Link to="/some/path#with-hash-fragment">Link to Hash Fragment</Link>
 ```

+## <HashLink> Options

+* *scrollOffset*: Number of pixels to add as an offset to the scroll destination.
+Can be a positive
+or a negative number.